Mazda MX-30 Review 2025: Price, specs & boot space

 "Like a lot of electric cars, used Mazda MX-30 values have plummeted quite dramatically.
 That means, if you're not fussed about driving a brand new car, you can grab a bargain on the used market."

-If you do want a new Mazda MX-30, on-the-road prices start from around £31,250.
-That's for both the pure electric Mazda MX-30, as well as the new range-extender Mazda MX-30 R-EV.
-The mid-range Mazda MX-30 Exclusive-Line starts from a little over £33,000, while the top-spec Makoto is closer to £36,000.
+If you do want a new Mazda MX-30, on-the-road prices start from around £28,000 for the EV.
+The range-extender Mazda MX-30 R-EV costs from £31,500.

 These prices mean the Mazda MX-30 is one of the more affordable electric cars you can buy, undercutting longer-range rivals like the Kia Niro EV and Volkswagen ID.3.
-If you do wish to have your cake and eat it, the MG4 EV manages to have both a longer range than the Mazda MX-30 and a cheaper price tag.
+If you do wish to have your cake and eat it, the MG4 EV manages to have both a longer range than the Mazda MX-30 and a comparable price tag.

 Trim levels and standard equipment